Confusing Navigation

 Note: In-vehicle testing conducted with 12 participants across US and UK markets during refinement cycles.

-30 percentage point reduction in usability errors (58% → 28%) from initial testing to final release
+30 percentage point reduction in usability errors (58% → 28%) from initial testing to final release.
+The jump from 15% (lab) to 28% (production) reflects real-world conditions — slower hardware, varied screen sizes, and edge-case media sources not in our test matrix.

 Validated persistent navigation design decision